levante-framework/levante_translations/.github/DEPLOYMENT.md

 ### With All Secrets Configured
 - ✅ Full deployment automation
 - ✅ PR deploys to dev bucket for testing
-- ✅ Main branch deploys to production
+- ✅ Main branch deploys to dev bucket and triggers e2e tests
-- ✅ Main branch triggers core-tasks e2e tests
+- ✅ Production deployment requires manual trigger
 - ✅ All tests run

 ### With Partial Configuration